maplibre/maplibre-gl-js-docs/README.md

 The command will print the URL you can use to view the documentation.

-💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use 8 && npm run start-docs`.
+💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use 8 && npm start`.

 The examples section of the locally run documentation will use the GL JS version located in `../mapbox-gl-js/dist`, so make sure to have a working minified build in your local copy of the `mapbox-gl-js` repo (not the submodule).